Missouri River

 Chamberlain Bridge (Brule County, South Dakota)

-Chamberlain Railroad Bridge (Brule County, South Dakota)
+Chamberlain Pontoon Bridge (Brule County, South Dakota)

 Chouteau Bridge (Jackson County, Missouri)